yangliu28/ins_gamepad_interaction/README.md

 # ins_gamepad_interaction
 Virtual interaction in gazebo simulator with an INS (inertial navigation system) gamepad.
+Only the part concerned with ROS are included here.

 ## Demo test
 Get gamepad running and magnetometer calibrated.
 Get the coordinator xbee and arduino connected with computer.